Proulx-S/HRdelay/README.md

-# Is Measuring the Hemodynamic Response Delay Relevant for the Study of Neural Functions
+# Is Measuring the Hemodynamic Response Delay Relevant for the Study of Neural Functions?
 CC-BY_4.0

 __A WORK IN PROGRESS__